unforced/new-bump/.cursorguides/tracking.md

 ## Action Plan

-### Next Steps for Milestone 4: Gathering Places
+### Next Steps for Milestone 5: Friends & Intent
-1. Create Place Service with CRUD operations
+1. Create Friend Service with CRUD operations
-   - Implement functions to create, read, update, and delete places
+   - Implement functions to create, read, update, and delete friend connections
    - Add error handling and type safety
    - Write comprehensive tests for all functions

-2. Implement Places Page with List/Map Toggle
+2. Implement Friends Page with friend list
-   - Create a page that displays places in both list and map views
+   - Create a page that displays the user's friends
-   - Implement a toggle to switch between views
+   - Implement a search/filter functionality
-   - Add a button to open the PlaceForm
+   - Add a button to open the UserSelector

-3. Implement PlaceForm Component
+3. Implement UserSelector Component
-   - Create a form for adding and editing places
-   - Integrate with Google Places API for address autocomplete
-   - Add form validation and error handling

-4. Integrate Google Maps
-   - Set up Google Maps API
-   - Create a map component for displaying places
+   - Create a component for searching and selecting users
-   - Implement markers for places with proper positioning
+   - Implement search functionality
+   - Add UI for sending friend requests

+4. Implement 'Hope to Bump' toggles
+   - Add toggles to indicate intent to meet with friends
+   - Implement functionality to update intent status
-   - Add info windows for place details
+   - Add visual indicators for mutual intent

 ## Completed Steps
 - Created project tracking file (now at .cursorguides/tracking.md)